Echézeaux Grand Cru

 - Serving temperature 16-17°

-- Tasting NoteThis is a full-bodied, powerful wine, dark in colour with a generous nose which has a distinct blackcurrant notes.
-The palate is velvety smooth showing a complex fruit character with a multiplicity of flavours which linger in the mouth.
+- Tasting NoteThis is a full-bodied, powerful wine, dark in colour with a generous nose which has distinct blackcurrant notes.
+The palate is velvety smooth, showing a complex fruit character with a multiplicity of flavours that linger in the mouth.
 This is a classic red Burgundy with both power and finesse.